Privacy Protection Principles of LMC s.r.o.

 Most processors only have limited access to the personal data of applicants.
 Processors do sometimes receive personal data, but only in minimal amounts.
 No other processor is authorised to use the provided personal data for their own purposes (neither marketing or otherwise).
 Our services are continuously developing which is why we maintain an up-to-date list of other processors.

 Some other processors are located outside of the EU, for instance in the United States of America.
 For the transfer of personal data to other countries outside of the EU, we uphold the principle that the free transfer of personal data within the EU is neither limited nor forbidden.
 We have concluded contracts with all suppliers, and these suppliers are obliged to regularly delete transferred personal data and to refrain from using such data for their own purposes.
 Aside from these cases, personal data are not transferred from LMC to countries outside of the EU.
+Further details on processors under Articles 46 or 49 of the GDPR can be requested by users of LMC services by e-mail to firstname.lastname@example.org.

 We use contact data (email, phone number) of our clients and users for marketing purposes regarding our own services only.
 Mostly, this concerns services and products which are like those that the applicants/clients have already received from us.
 We can only use this data to send marketing information if the recipient has not unsubscribed from receiving such information.